ChrisD-Fowler/TextAnalysis/README.md

 ## Version History

 ### v.70
-- TextCrawl is not TextAnalysis!
+- TextCrawl is now TextAnalysis!
 - Word Count Analysis can now be loaded directly from URLs for multiple files.
 - TF-IDF Analysis can now be performed using two or more URLs - no need to download files anymore.
 - Added helpful instructions to most sub-screens.
 Revised others for clarity.